Career Profile

 The National Archives, United Kingdom

-The research and provision of solutions to the end of preserving government’s digital records.
+The research and provision of solutions toward the goal of preserving government’s digital record.

 Junior Analyst Programmer